Which is best from the likes of Monzo, Starling and the high street banks.

 And if you’re worried about relying on your phone to manage the account, don’t worry.
 Unlike standard accounts, both have the added feature that you can manage most of your money on a desktop computer too.

 Starling also lets you integrate with accounting software such as Xero, Quick Books and Free Agent for free.
 Plus you can pay in cheques up to £500 via the app.

-Though free, if you want to pay in cash you will get charged each time, as you do with the
+Though free, if you want to pay in cash you will get charged each time by both accounts.

 For most small businesses this should be enough, though there are paid-for versions with extra features.

 Tide and Coconut Business accounts

 There are a few other digital business accounts.
 Tide and Coconut for example are worth a look.

 Tide’s free account includes read access for others and accounting software integration but does charge 20p for transfers in and out.